Field (mathematics): Closure operations

 does not have any rational or real solution.
 A field containing F is called an algebraic closure of F if it is algebraic over F (roughly speaking, not too big compared to F) and is algebraically closed (big enough to contain solutions of all polynomial equations).

-By the above, C is an algebraic closure of R. The situation that the algebraic closure is a finite extension of the field F is quite special: by the Artin–Schreier theorem, the degree of this extension is necessarily 2, and F is elementarily equivalent to R. Such fields are also known as real closed fields.
+By the above, C is an algebraic closure of R. It is rather special for the algebraic closure of some field F to be a finite extension of F, because by the Artin–Schreier theorem, the degree of this extension is necessarily 2, and F is elementarily equivalent to R. Such fields are also known as real closed fields.

 Any field F has an algebraic closure, which is moreover unique up to (non-unique) isomorphism.
 It is commonly referred to as the algebraic closure and denoted '̅'̅F̅'̅'̅.
 For example, the algebraic closure '̅'̅'̅Q̅'̅'̅'̅ of Q is called the field of algebraic numbers.
 The field '̅'̅F̅'̅'̅ is usually rather implicit since its construction requires the ultrafilter lemma, a set-theoretic axiom that is weaker than the axiom of choice.
 In this regard, the algebraic closure of F_{q}, is exceptionally simple.
 It is the union of the finite fields containing F_{q} (the ones of order q^{n}).
 For any algebraically closed field F of characteristic 0, the algebraic closure of the field F((t)) of Laurent series is the field of Puiseux series, obtained by adjoining roots of t.